pierretsap/steam/src/Steam.package/STMenuComponent.class/README.md

-I represent the side menu where each STObject subclass name is displayed.
+I represent the side menu and can be filled with STAction.
 And each element will be able to display their instances in a STListComponent.